matteocrippa/awesome-swift/README.md

 * [Hamburger button transition](https://github.com/robb/hamburger-button) - Hamburger button transition.
 * [HoneycombView](https://github.com/suzuki-0000/HoneycombView) - HoneycombView is the iOS UIView for displaying like Honyecomb layout written by swift.
 * [Hokusai](https://github.com/ytakzk/Hokusai) - A library for a cool bouncy action sheet.
+* [ImagePicker](https://github.com/hyperoslo/ImagePicker) - A nicely designed and super easy to use ImagePicker.
 * [ImagePickerSheetController](https://github.com/larcus94/ImagePickerSheetController) - A component that replicates the custom photo action sheet in iMessage.
 * [Instructions](https://github.com/ephread/Instructions) - A Swift library to create app walkthroughs and guided tours.
 * [ios-charts](https://github.com/danielgindi/ios-charts) - An iOS port of the beautiful [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart).